 It’s not purely a vestige from their land-locked era many eons ago, either.
 Skeletally speaking, the pelvis reduced to two small bones that are just sort of floating—one on each side of the whale, unattached to the spine.
 But it’s still functional.
 For all whales, it serves to support the muscles of the belly.
 For males, it plays a crucial role as an anchor for the penis.

-Blubber is so buoyant that on its own, it would make the whales float too much, leaving them stuck at the water’s surface.
-In order to counteract this and be neutrally buoyant, whales have heavy bones.
+Blubber is so buoyant that, on its own, it would make the whales float too much, leaving them stuck at the water’s surface.
+To counteract this and achieve neutral buoyancy, whales have heavy bones.

-To regulate their position in the water column, whales modulate the amount of air stored in an extra sac under their larynx.
+Whales modulate the amount of air stored in an extra sac under their larynx to maintain their position in the way.
 This air reserve is also used to vocalize without exhaling.
 Whales can recycle the same air past their vocal folds multiple times before having to return to the surface to breathe.

-Toothed whales, including dolphins, rely on the short wave lengths of high-frequency sounds for super-specific echolocation.
-The way the sound waves bounce off of nearby objects allows the whales to detect nearby prey with remarkable detail—they can even sense the texture of the fish they’re “looking” at.
-Baleen whales, on the other hand, make very low frequency sounds with large wavelengths that don’t pick up on those fine details.
+Toothed whales, including dolphins, rely on the short wavelengths of high-frequency sounds for super-specific echolocation.
+The way the sound waves bounce off objects allows the whales to detect nearby prey with remarkable accuracy—they can even sense the texture of the fish they’re “looking” at.
+Baleen whales, on the other hand, make low-frequency sounds with large wavelengths that don’t pick up on those fine details.
 The benefit is that low frequencies can travel long distances and not degenerate.
-This allows baleen whales like humpbacks to communicate with one another over very large distances.
+This allows baleen whales like humpbacks to communicate with one another over huge distances.

-Because of the unattached pelvis bones, whales have a relatively unrestricted birth canal.
-Babies can be born with exceptionally large heads and big, complex brains, indicating a level of intelligence uncommon within the animal kingdom.
+Baby whales are born with exceptionally large heads and big, complex brains, indicating a level of intelligence uncommon within the animal kingdom.
 They’re not just smart, though.
 Research from 2006 showed that whales have the same von Economo neurons (also known as spindle neurons) that allow humans to feel complex emotions.